-How to Touch Your Toes (3 Reasons that Could Be Stopping You):
+How to Touch Your Toes (3 Reasons that Can Stop You):

 1. Tight Hamstrings

 In most cases, they’ll point to their hamstrings (the muscles on the back of the thigh).
 When you bend over you do stretch the hamstrings along with the calves, glutes and lower back (known as the posterior chain).
 And there’s some research that shows stretching the hamstrings can improve your toe touch.